ubitech/entropy-docs/docs/e_newb.rst

 Delete Building Area
 ------------

-- In order to edit a vendor several consecutive steps have to be undertaken .
+- In order to delete a building area several consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/ENTROPY_cmdash.png